Johann Sebastian Bach in Weimar. The small Bach biography will follow below the next image.

 The house of birth is assumed some 27 seconds of walk east of the Bach House (Bachhaus) in the area of the Ritter Lane and Luther Street in Eisenach.
 Wait a minute, how can somebody be born on two days in a month?
-It’s depending on the calendar you chose.
+It depends on the calendar you chose.
 There was already the Gregorian and still the Julian calendar right at that time.
 It was just changing when Johann Sebastian was born.
 Scientists fought for centuries, which date is the correct one.
 Later they agreed that 21st of March is the date of birth.
-In the age of nine years old Johann Sebastian’s mom died.
-Shortly after that his dad married again.
+In the age of nine years old, Johann Sebastian’s mom died.
+Shortly after that, his dad married again.
 Then his father’s brother died.
-And as these two brothers seemed to love each other from the bottoms of their hearts that was to much pain for him – he died too.
-It is said that Johann Sebastian was a very bad student at that time and he missed a lot of days and hours in school.
+And as these two brothers seemed to love each other from the bottoms of their hearts that was too much pain for him – he died too.
+It is said that Johann Sebastian was a very bad student at that time, and he missed a lot of days and hours in school.
 Other biographers state, the reason was he was needed by his dad to feed the family and perform music as a brilliant singer.

 The beautiful palace at Ohrdruf.

-The church of Ohrdruf, where Bach's brother was organist.
+The church in Ohrdruf, where Bach's brother was organist.

-After mom and dad of Johann Sebastian had died he moved in with his oldest brother at Ohrdruf.
+After mom and dad of Johann Sebastian had died, he moved in with his oldest brother at Ohrdruf.
 There Johann Christoph Bach was teacher and cantor.
-He educated young Johann Sebastian playing the piano and the organ.
-There is a story that the young composer Johann Sebastian tried very hard to get information out of booklet which his oldest brother didn’t want to let him read and he had locked.
+He educated young Johann Sebastian, playing the piano and the organ.
+There is a story that the young composer Johann Sebastian tried very hard to get information out of a booklet which his oldest brother didn’t want to let him read, and he had locked.
 So Johann Sebastian silently stepped down the stairs at night to the little cabinet with the iron grill and put his little hands through the cabinet door.
-He managed to grab the booklet and copied it in numerous full moon nights as he needed the rare light to see the notes.
-When his brother found out he was so angry that he took this copy away and never returned it to Johann Sebastian until Johann Christoph died.
+He managed to grab the booklet and copied it in numerous full moon nights, as he needed the rare light to see the notes.
+When his brother found out, he was so angry that he took this copy away and never returned it to Johann Sebastian until Johann Christoph died.
 Why?
 We will probably never know until time travel begins in the close future.

 Johann Sebastian left Ohrdruf when his oldest brother needed all the space as his family grew bigger.
-Together with his best friend Georg Erdmann, he hiked to Lueneburg.
-Lueneburg was considered abroad back then, a small town south of Hamburg in the North of Germany.
+Together with his best friend Georg Erdmann, he hiked to Lüneburg.
+Lüneburg was considered abroad back then, a small town south of Hamburg in the North of Germany.
 Here he got a scholarship and made some additional money for a living with singing and making music.
-After finishing school as one of the best he returned to Thuringia and got the first job at Weimar.
-This sequence was over that fast, that some of the shorter biographies, such as this one don’t mention it.
-Johann Sebastian had been working at Weimar twice.
-Look at the pics of his monument at Weimar and you’ll figure out on your own.
+After finishing school as one of the best, he returned to Thuringia.

 The text on the Johann Sebastian Bach Memorial reveals that he lived and worked in Weimar twice.